asvilen/asvilen/README.md

 📖 I'm also an avid reader, and my current favorite tech book is  "Clean Code: A Handbook of Agile Software Craftsmanship".

-🌱 Fun Fact: I once coded an entire project while skydiving. 🪂
+🌱 Fun Fact: I once coded an entire project while skydiving. 🪂 Not really, but sounds fun.

 📝 Let's collaborate and build amazing things together!